thehappycheese/nicks_intervals_py/README.md

 The `Multi_Interval` internally stores a tuple of zero or more `Interval` objects.

-`Multi_Interval` objects should be considered to be **un-ordered** `Collection[Interval]`.
+`Multi_Interval` objects should be considered to be **un-ordered** `Collection[Interval]` because most unfortunately most operations do not preserve order.
-Most operations do not preserve the order of the `Intervals` in this internal tuple object.

 >Note: For convenience `Interval` objects are also a `Collection[Interval]` where `len(Interval(...)) == 1`
->This is nice because the result of **any interval operation can iterated** over with a for loop, added to a list with the .extend() function, or added to a list using array expansion or comprehension.
+>This is nice because the result of **any interval operation can iterated over** with a for loop, added to a list with the .extend() function, or added to a list using array expansion or comprehension.

+`Multi_Interval` objects are constructed by supplying any `Iterable[]`
 ```python
 from NicksIntervals.Interval import Interval
 from NicksIntervals.Multi_Interval import Multi_Interval